Dumbbell Only Workout

 Start off with the Front “L” Raise.
 This is an exercise that you would probably use around 30 pounds with, even if you did have access to more weight.
 The “L” Raise involves standing with the dumbbells at your sides.
 Keeping your arms straight, lift one dumbbell directly out in front of you and the other out to the side.
 Bring them up to shoulder level and then lower under control.
 Now reverse the movement to bring the opposite arms up and out.

 Immediately following the Front “L” Raise, go to the standing dumbbell press.
-Because the previous exercise has pre-exhausted your deltoids, those 30 pounders will feel twice as heavy.
+Because the previous dumbbell only workout has pre-exhausted your deltoids, those 30 pounders will feel twice as heavy.
 Still, you can intensify further by doing the wide arc dumbbell press.
 Rather than going straight up and down, allow your elbows to travel in a fairly wide arc, with the dumbbells touching at the top.

-When you’re able to squat with hundreds of pounds, it may seem impossible to get a decent workout for your legs with nothing but a pair of 30 pound dumbbells.
-Well you can - and here’s how . . .
+When you’re able to squat with hundreds of pounds, it may seem impossible to get a decent workout for your legs with nothing but a dumbbell only workout.
+Well, you can even do a total body training with only a pair of dumbbells and here’s how . . .

 The Bulgarian Split Squat involves standing about three feet in front of a bench and resting one foot on the bench.
 The rear leg should be slightly bent.
 Holding the dumbbells in your hands, you lower down into a squat position and then push through the front thigh to return to the start position.

 To intensify this exercise, jump up at the top of the move so that your front foot lifts off the ground.
 Now, when you lower into the bottom position of the next rep, hold that bottom spot for one second.
 Then go into your next rep, jumping up at the top.
 This time, when you come down, hold for two seconds.